yemrea/architecture-center/docs/framework/cost/design-regions.md

 Regulatory requirements can dictate restrictions on data residency.
 These requirements may impact your data replication options for resiliency and redundancy.

+If your team is suppoted by a centralized cloud governance team, work with that team to ensure you have a landing zone which meets organizational requirements for security and compliance.
+A well-managed landing zone will reduce your security, compliance, and regulatory requirements.
+For guidance getting started on the development of well-managed landing zones, see the CAF article [getting started with landing zone design and configuration](/azure/cloud-adoption-framework/get-started/design-and-configuration)

 ## Traffic across billing zones and regions
 Cross-regional traffic and cross-zonal traffic incur additional costs.